cfmorales/scopic_test/README.md

 - Open a console in the directory of where the frontend code is located: ./web-auction-front
 - In the console, write the command: npm install
 - If the URL of your virtual server is different than http://127.0.0.1:8000 , change it in one of the application’s variables
   - Go to the directory: ./web-auction-front/src/environments/enviroment.ts
   - Change the apiUrl to yours
   - Take into account the final slash ”/”, http://127.0.0.1:8000/, this has to be part of the URL
 - In the console, write the command: npm run start
+  - If this does not work run in the console npm install -g @angular/cli
+  - After the previous command run ng serve --open
 - After the previous command, the virtual host for the front end will be configured.
 Go to URL http://localhost:4200/ , this will be the URL where we can test the application
+- Do not close this console
 ## Application

  - CREDENTIALS: